nancchan/saas-customer-onboarding-business-systems/incidents/incident_002_duplicate_customer_records.md

 The duplicate records were present in the original customer source data.

-The issue was therefore identified as a source-data quality issue rather than a Salesforce configuration issue.
+The issue was therefore identified as a **source-data quality issue**, rather than a Salesforce configuration issue.

 ## Resolution

 The duplicate records were removed from the cleaned dataset before CRM processing.

-The cleaned dataset was then used for:
+The cleaned dataset was then available for:

 - Salesforce mapping
 - CRM import
 - SQL investigation
 - Reporting
-- UAT
+- UAT validation

 ## Prevention